On this page you will find:

-- To Start press Black button until desired flow is achieved.
+- To start, press the black button until the desired flow is achieved.

-- To Stop press the Red button until the flow has stopped or just take the card away from the unit and the machine will shut down.
+- To stop, press the red button until the flow has stopped or remove your card from the unit and the machine will automatically shut down.

 - Take note of the reading on the display and subtract the volume from the original volume to determine the amount of water used.